kanishkatks/EDAbot/README.md

-# 🧠 EDAtool — Multi-Agent LLM-Powered Exploratory Data Analysis
+# 🧠 Smart EDAtool: Multi-Agent LLM-Powered Exploratory Data Analysis

 From messy CSV files to clear, insightful reports in minutes.
 **EDAtool** is an intelligent, agentic pipeline that transforms raw datasets into dynamic EDA summaries using the power of LLMs and a multi-agent architecture.